hsp-panda/grasping-benchmarks-panda/README.md

 ### How to Run

-1. Run the service to control the panda:
+1. Run the service to control the panda.
       ```bashrc
       $ roslaunch panda_moveit_config panda_control_moveit_rviz.launch load_gripper:=true robot_ip:=172.16.0.2
       $ rosrun panda_simple_grasp_service simple_action_server.py
       ```

-      User messages can be sent to service `/PandaGraspServer/user_cmd`.
+      - User messages can be sent to service `/PandaGraspServer/user_cmd`.
 For example, to move the robot in home position:
         ```bashrc
         $ rosservice call /PandaGraspServer/user_cmd "cmd: data: 'go_home'"
         ```
+      **NOTE: REMEBER TO MOVE AND COMPILE THE PACKAGE [panda_simple_grasp_service](./panda_simple_grasp_service) AND [panda_grasp_srv](./panda_grasp_srv) IN A DIFFERENT CATKIN WORKSPACE, BASED ON PYTHON2 AND WITH MOVEIT COMPILED.**

 2. Run the benchmarks framework.
+    - You may need to set the correct paths to the models/config files in [grasping_benchmarks_ros/launch/grasp_planning_benchmark.launch](./grasping_benchmarks_ros/launch/grasp_planning_benchmark.launch)

-We can launch its launch file by specifying the name of the algorithm to benchmark:
+    - Execute the launch file by specifying the name of the algorithm to benchmark:
       ```bashrc
       $ roslaunch grasping_benchmarks_ros grasp_planning_benchmark.launch realsense:=true <target>:=true
       ```